 Native Plant Sale

-- All orders must be placed and paid for in advance using the online store.
+- All pre-orders must be placed and paid for in advance using the online store.

-- Pickups will be scheduled at our Kendeda Center location.
+- Pickups will be scheduled at our Operations Center at Murphy Crossing.

 - We will practice recommended social distancing and safety measures.

 Native plants add beauty and benefits for wildlife and pollinators

 Nearly 100 varieties of native perennials, grasses, shrubs, and tree-friendly vines will be available online for purchase.
 Plants can be picked up in the following weeks at our Kendeda Center during a designated time slot.

 Included in the sale are great bird and butterfly-friendly species, as well as many species of vines, ferns and grasses.
 The selection also showcases many of the native perennial wildflowers that are planted within the Atlanta BeltLine Arboretum.